intel/pepc/docs/pepc-topology.rst

 **--cores** *CORES*
    The list can include individual core numbers and core number ranges.
 For example, '1-4,7,8,10-12' would mean cores 1 to 4, cores 7, 8, and 10 to 12.
-Use the special keyword 'all' to specify all cores.
-This option has to be used with the '--packages' option, because core numbers are relative to the package.
+Use the special keyword 'all' to specify all cores. this option has to be used with the '--packages' option, because core numbers are relative to the package.

 **--modules** *MODULES*
    The list can include individual module numbers and module number ranges.
 For example, '0,2-5' would mean module 0 and modules 2, 3, 4, and 5.
 Use the special keyword 'all' to specify all modules.
-Note, unlike core and die numbers, module numbers are absolute.
+Note that unlike core and die numbers, module numbers are absolute.

 **--dies** *DIES*
    The list can include individual die numbers and die number ranges.
 For example, '0-3,5' would